swagshaw/MySystemCollege/README.md

 # SystemCollege
-How to graduate from system college?
+- How to graduate from system college?
-Maybe the farthest one Of all the shortcuts in the world.
+- Maybe it is the farthest one of all the shortcuts in the world.

 *SEE ISSUES*

 # Reference